ZaresPlusX/MTZ-client/README.md

 ![5.]
 Launch Krunker MTZ-Client.exe
 ```

 ### Have any troubles?
-Check this video: https://www.youtube.com/watch?v=qduv6fNoSSM
+Check this video: "coming soon"

 ______________________________________________________________________________
 ## Features